Application Integration and configuration

 Overview

-Softbank specifies that your certified product must be able to update its modem firmware, regardless other tasks and operations your main application is running.
-The Softbank FOTA library is an independent library that is intended to runs together with your application when included in your project.
-See the below image.
+The SoftBank FOTA library is an independent library that is intended to run together with your application when included in your project.
+See the following image:

 OS layer

-This abstraction layer makes the softbank library independent of some nRF Connect SDK modules and underlying implementation of primitives such as timers, non-volatile storage, and heap allocation.
+This abstraction layer makes the SoftBank FOTA library independent of some nRF Connect SDK modules and the underlying implementation of primitives such as timers, non-volatile storage, and heap allocation.

 For more information, see the sb_fota_os.h